Fantastic Four: Rise of the Silver Surfer: Plot

 The weakened Surfer is imprisoned by the military in Siberia and tortured.
 Susan sneaks into the Surfer's cell, where she learns he is serving Galactus, a giant cosmic entity that feeds on life-bearing planets.
-His service to Galactus is what prevents his own world from being destroyed, and that the Surfer's board is a homing beacon leading Galactus to Earth.
+His service to Galactus prevents his own world from being destroyed, and the Surfer's board serves as a homing beacon leading Galactus to Earth.
 Doom steals the Surfer's board and uses it to escape to China; the Four free the Surfer and pursue Doom in the Fantasticar, confronting him in Shanghai, where he impales Sue.
 With the Surfer powerless, Johnny absorbs the combined powers of the team to battle Doom and, with the assistance of Ben Grimm, defeats him and retrieves the board.

-As Galactus approaches Earth, the Surfer regains control of his board and, inspired by Sue's humanity, revives her and vows to end Galactus' destructive path.
+As Galactus approaches Earth, the Surfer regains control of his board, is inspired by Sue's humanity, revives her, and vows to end Galactus' destructive path.
 With help from Johnny, the Surfer flies into the stratosphere and confronts Galactus, where a massive blast of energy engulfs them both.
 Johnny's second exposure to the Surfer leaves him no longer able to switch powers.
-Reed and Sue decide they no longer want to leave the Fantastic Four for a normal life and are then married in Japan, before they and Johnny and Ben are summoned to an emergency in Venice.
-In a mid-credits scene, the lifeless Silver Surfer floats through space, until his eyes open and his board flies back to him.
+Reed and Sue decide they no longer want to leave the Fantastic Four for a normal life and are then married in Japan, before they, Johnny, and Ben are summoned to an emergency in Venice.
+In a mid-credits scene, the lifeless Silver Surfer floats through space until his eyes open and his board flies back to him.